hippiestyle/bamazon/README.md

 Here is a walkthrough of the working Bamazon app:

-CLICK ON THE LINK BELOW TO SEE FULL WALKTHROUGH:
+Click on the image below for a full walkthrough:

 [![Bamazon](/bamazon_screenshot.png)](https://www.youtube.com/watch?v=qDCLZ4Z8oWQ "Bamazon App")

 There are three different apps here, they are separate because there is no authentication as to the user, so I have left them separate.

-BAMAZON PURCHASER (bamazon.js)
+# BAMAZON PURCHASER (bamazon.js)

 The customer of Bamazon would use this app to purchase and item by ID and quantity.
 Very straight forward, once loaded, the customer is immediately prompted with a purchashing option.